phitter-hub/docs-phitter-kernel/docs/documentation/fit/graphs/plot-ecdf-distribution.md

-# Graph Empirical Cumulative Distribution Function (ECDF) of your Data vs. a specific distribution
+# Plot ECDF vs Specific Distribution

 **ECDF (Empirical Cumulative Distribution Function)** is a statistical function that estimates the cumulative distribution of a dataset.
 It shows the proportion of data points that are less than or equal to a given value.